nhsconnect/FHIR-NRLS-API/pages/explore/retrieval_interaction_read.md

 - SHALL return a response body containing the requested record/document in the format described in the format metadata attributes on the pointer.
 See [Retrieval Formats](retrieval_formats.html) for further detail.

 Failure:
-- SHALL return an HTTP status code
+- SHALL return an error type HTTP status code
 - SHOULD return a response body with diagnostic details.

 ## Retrieval via the SSP ##

 The role of the SSP in retrieval of documents/records is to be a single common authentication and authorisation gateway for all Consumers and Providers.